werf/werf/docs/documentation/_includes/reference/cli/werf_run.md

       --follow=false
             Enable follow mode (default $WERF_FOLLOW).
             The mode allows restarting the command on a new commit.
-            In development mode (--dev), it additionally tracks changes in the index state of the
+            In development mode (--dev), werf restarts the command on any changes (including
-            git repository
+            untracked files) in the git repository worktree --git-work-tree=''
-      --git-work-tree=''
             Use specified git work tree dir (default $WERF_WORK_TREE or lookup for directory that
             contains .git in the current or parent directories)